adolfintel/TDF/README.md

 Note: this function only works on X11.

 __`restoreGamma`__
-Restored the gamma level previously saved with `saveGamma`.
+Restores the gamma level previously saved with `saveGamma`.
 If a gamma level was never saved, it restores the gamma level from when TDF was started.

 Returns 0 if the operation succeeded, 1 if an error occurred.